Chicory: Cultivated

-Inulin is mainly found in the plant family Asteraceae as a storage carbohydrate (e.g. Jerusalem artichoke, dahlia, and yacon).
-It is used as a sweetener in the food industry, with 10% of the sweetening power of sucrose and is sometimes added to yogurts as a 'prebiotic'.
-It is also a source of dietary fiber.

-Fresh chicory root may contain 13–23% inulin as a percentage of its total carbohydrate content.

 Traditional use

 Chicory root contains essential oils similar to those found in plants in the related genus Tanacetum.
 In alternative medicine, chicory has been listed as one of the 38 plants used to prepare Bach flower remedies.

 Forage

 Chicory is highly digestible for ruminants and has a low fiber concentration.
 Chicory roots were once considered an "excellent substitute for oats" for horses due to their protein and fat content.
 Chicory contains a low quantity of reduced tannins that may increase protein utilization efficiency in ruminants.

 Some tannins reduce intestinal parasites.
 Dietary chicory may be toxic to internal parasites, with studies of ingesting chicory by farm animals having lower worm burdens, leading to its use as a forage supplement.
 Although chicory might have originated in France, Italy and India, much development of chicory for use with livestock has been undertaken in New Zealand.